CloudCompare/CloudComPy/sphinxDoc/userIntro.rst

 You should read the installation instructions in your CloudComPy installation, in the doc directory, or on `GitHub <https://github.com/CloudCompare/CloudComPy#readme>`_.

-Here, we suppose you use a CloudComPy installation built on Conda Packages.
+Here, we suppose you are using a CloudComPy installation built on top of the Conda Packages.

 Windows
 ~~~~~~~